 If your life feels boring and predictable right now, here some steps that you can take to change that:

-- Add some spice and creativity into your life: Once you have clarity on which areas of your life aren’t working for you, the next step is to make changes to your current life circumstance by adding some activities that stimulate your mind and creative juices.
+2. Add some spice and creativity into your life: Once you have clarity on which areas of your life aren’t working for you, the next step is to make changes to your current life circumstance by adding some activities that stimulate your mind and creative juices.
 Make a list of the things that excite you and commit to including them in your daily routine.
 There are plenty of ways to add novelty and variety into your schedule, such as reading different genres of books, watching a new TV show, listening to various kinds of music, and watching a genre of movies that you don’t normally see.
-You could also attend events to mingle with people from diverse backgrounds in various groups, organizations and communities.
+You could also attend events to mingle with people from diverse groups.

-- Find purpose and meaning in your life: Having a strong sense of purpose is a powerful source of drive and motivation.
+4. Find purpose and meaning in your life: Having a strong sense of purpose is a powerful source of drive and motivation.
 When you believe that your life has meaning and that every day offers you an opportunity to live out your purpose and make a difference, you’ll be energized with enthusiasm.
 Running through the motions and mechanically carrying out our duties without any sense of purpose is a sure recipe for boredom and a lack of contentment with life.
-Bring meaning to your life by crafting a vision that compels you and support it with goals and action steps that are in alignment with your values.
+Bring meaning to your life by crafting a vision that compels you and support it with goals and action steps.
 It also helps to pursue dreams that not only fulfill you but also contribute to improving the lives of others.
-If you’re unsure about how to find your purpose, this past blog post offers some key insights.

-- Get curious and be open to learning: The world is vast and wonderfully complex, and provides us with a profusion of learning opportunities.
+5. Get curious and be open to learning: The world provides us with a profusion of learning opportunities.
 We need to approach life from the standpoint of a life-long student and cultivate a sense of curiosity about everything around us.
 Nowadays, there are plenty of chances to expand our knowledge if we’re open to seeing them.
 We can step out of our bubble and dislodge our mental ruts by simply taking the initiative to seek out the unusual.
 When guided by our curiosity, life becomes one grand adventure.
-Like Indiana Jones, we’ll be able to charter new territory, search for priceless treasures, and broaden our horizons as we unearth new worlds and ways of living.
+Like Indiana Jones, we’ll be able to charter new territory, search for priceless treasures, and broaden our horizons as we unearth new worlds.

-The Universe is inherently a dynamic and ever-changing place.
-You’re always connected to this universal energy and you’re part of its cosmic dance.
-As a conscious and intelligent being, you play a key role in this dance.
-You become an active participant once you’re plugged into your purpose and you can appreciate the meaning and significance of your existence on the planet.
+The Universe is a dynamic and ever-changing place.
+You’re always connected to it—and you’re part of its cosmic dance.
+You become an active participant once you’re plugged into your purpose and you appreciate the significance of your existence on the planet.

 All my best on your journey,

 Question for you: Does your life feel boring and predictable?
-What are some steps that you can take to create a shift in your approach and lifestyle?
+What are some steps that you can take to create a shift in your approach?